MetaMask/core/docs/contributing.md

    ```
    Make sure not to commit this file.
 3. Open the `package.json` for each package that you want to publish and change the scope in the name from `@metamask` to `@<your GitHub username>`.
-4. Switch to your fork of this repository locally and run `commit_sha=$(git rev-parse --short HEAD)`.
-This generates the identifier appended to all package versions to associate them with the current commit.
-(Alternatively, you can set `commit_sha` to any arbitrary commit id.)
-5. Run `yarn prepare-preview-builds $commit_sha && yarn build && yarn publish-previews` to generate preview versions for all packages and publish them to GitHub Package Registry.
+4. Switch to your fork of this repository locally and run `yarn prepare-preview-builds $(git rev-parse --short HEAD) && yarn build && yarn publish-previews` to generate preview versions for all packages based on the current branch and publish them to GitHub Package Registry.
+Take note of the version that is published; it should look like `1.2.3-e2df9b4` instead of `1.2.3`.
-6. Switch back to your project and update `package.json` by replacing the versions for all packages you've updated using the version + the value of `$commit_sha` above (e.g. `1.2.3-e2df9b4` instead of `~1.2.3`), then run `yarn install`.
+5. Switch back to your project and update `package.json` by replacing the versions for all packages you've changed using the version that was output in the previous step, then run `yarn install`.
-7. If you make any new changes to your project, repeat steps 3-5 to generate and use new preview versions.
+6. If you make any new changes to your project, repeat steps 3-5 to generate and use new preview versions.
-8. As changes will have been made to this repository due to steps 4-5, make sure to clear out those changes after you've completed testing.
+7. As changes will have been made to this repository due to steps 4-5, make sure to clear out those changes after you've completed testing.

 ## Linting